jhipster/jhipster-lite/README.md

 **JHipster Lite** will help you to start your project, by generating step by step only what you need.

-- the generated code uses Hexagonal Architecture
+- The generated code uses [Hexagonal Architecture](./documentation/hexagonal-architecture.md)
-- the technical code is separated from your business code
+- The technical code is separated from your business code
-- you will only generate the code you want, no additional unused code
+- You will only generate the code you want, no additional unused code
-- best quality as possible: 💯% coverage, 0 code smell, no duplication 😎
+- The best quality as possible: 💯% coverage, 0 code smell, no duplication 😎

 ## Deploy to Heroku